ibm-cloud-docs/containers/storage-file-vpc-apps.md

       resources:
         requests:
           storage: 10Gi # Enter the size of the storage in gigabytes (Gi).
 After your storage is provisioned, you can't change the size.
 Make sure to specify a size that matches the amount of data that you want to store.
-      storageClassName: ibmc-vpc-file-dp-eni-default # Enter the name of the storage class that you want to use.
+      storageClassName: my-nonroot-class # Enter the name of the storage class that you want to use.
     ```
       {: codeblock}